 - Dynamic teamwork

 The chance of achieving a workplace with successful employee engagement directly correlates to the quality of your employee engagement practices.
-The more time you are willing to spend designing, implementing and managing them, the greater the outcome.
+The more time you are willing to spend designing, implementing and managing them, the greater the outcome of your engagement efforts.

-What are the key drivers of employee engagement strategies?
+What are the key drivers of employee engagement?

-The key drivers for employee engagement will differ based on organisation, but there are a few constants that drive employee engagement in almost every sector.
-These include:
+The key drivers of employee engagement will differ based on organisation, but there are a few constants that drive employee engagement in almost every sector.